Free Things to Do in Johor Bahru

 Get outside and explore without spending a dime.

-Taman Merdeka Jogging and Exercise Stations Free
+Taman Merdeka (Independence Park) Free

-Sunset Hill at Taman Pelangi Free
+Sunset at Stulang Laut Free

 Budget-Friendly Extras